top of page

 March 2018

 After a number of successful pop-up events, we decided to set up WAVE Cafe as a social enterprise.
-WAVE Cafe runs to this day every Thursday with evening activities.
+Now renamed WAVE Hub, it runs every Thursday in Muswell Hill.

 September 2019